 While there is still some uncertainty surrounding the start of the NFL season, the league office has made it clear that they are planning to kick the season off on Sept.
 10 and then have every other team play on Sept.
 13.

 By going off that timeline, we are now just 47 days from watching the Jaguars take the field against the Indianapolis Colts for the first regular season game of 2020.

 In an effort to countdown to the start of the season, we will now be going from 95 through 1 to determine the best players to don the teal, black, and white for the Jaguars at each specific number.

-Since only one player has ever worn No. 46 in the Jaguars history (former long snapper Carson Tinker) we are instead going to look at how the number relates to the Jaguars moving forward.
+Since only three players have ever worn No. 47 in the Jaguars history (Martrell Spaight in 2018 and Jarrod Wilson in 2016) we are instead going to look at how the number relates to the Jaguars moving forward.

 For the Jaguars, No. 47 represents one of the key turning points of the 2019 season and its eventual failures: Nick Foles' return to the starting lineup vs. the Colts in Week 11.

 In Foles' first game back from a Week 1 clavicle injury that placed him on injured reserve for eight games, he attempted a staggering 47 passes in a 33-13 loss at Indianapolis.
 The Jaguars curiously gave running back Leonard Fournette a career-low eight carries, and the restarted Foles era got off to a more than bumpy start.

 In just the offseason preceding that year, the Jaguars gave Foles a four-year, $88 million contract with over $45 million in guarantees, the most guaranteed money the Jaguars had ever paid a player.